applicaster/developer.applicaster.com/book/plugins-manifest/fields/public/number-input.md

 ### Notes

-- Unlike `text_input`, It is warmly recommended to set an initial value
+- Unlike [Text Input](/plugins-manifest/fields/public/text-input.md), It is warmly recommended to set an initial value.